-Child custody disputes can be mentally and emotionally draining, but fortunately, they can also usually be resolved with a little bit of help from a dedicated family attorney.
+Child custody disputes can be mentally and emotionally draining, but fortunately, they can also be resolved with a little bit of help from a dedicated family attorney.
 If you need help, a Marietta child custody lawyer from our firm would be happy to provide it.
-A member of our firm could sit down with you and review your current situation, including any current custody arrangements, in order to determine the optimal way of pursuing a positive outcome.
+A member of our team can sit down with you and review your current situation, including any current custody arrangements, to determine the optimal way of pursuing a positive outcome.

-Child custody arrangements in Georgia typically involve various forms of custody that address different aspects of caring and being responsible for a minor child.
-The major elements that a Marietta child custody attorney could help address are as follows:
+Child-sharing arrangements in our area typically involve various forms of custody that address different aspects of caring and being responsible for a minor child.
+The major elements that a local child custody attorney could help address include:

 Physical custody is essentially just what it sounds like: a determination of which parent a child physically lives with on which dates.
-In the State of Georgia, a court must always make the final determination on how much time a child spends living with each parent, based on that child’s best interests.
-In joint custody situations, parents split their parenting time evenly or roughly evenly, while in sole custody cases the child lives only with one parent.
+In the State of Georgia, a court must always make the final determination on how much time a child spends living with each parent based on that child’s best interests.
+In joint custody situations, parents split their parenting time evenly or roughly evenly, whereas the child lives only with one parent in sole custody cases.

 When one parent has sole physical custody of a child, the other parent often has a visitation arrangement allowing them to visit the child at a specific time or under specific circumstances.
 As with physical and legal custody, the court makes the final decision in regards to a non-custodial parent’s visitation rights.

-When deciding on a child custody case, a court endeavors to order a custody arrangement that is in the best interests of the child, as per the Official Code of Georgia Annotated §19-9-3.
-In making this decision, a court may consider a variety of factors, such as:
+When deciding on a child custody case, a court endeavors to order an arrangement that is in the best interests of the child, per the Official Code of Georgia Annotated §19-9-3.
+In making this decision, a judge may consider a variety of factors, such as:

 Children 14 years of age or over may have input on the decision regarding which parent they wish to live with.
-As for parents, a child custody lawyer in Marietta could provide additional information about child custody determinations and how courts usually decide such issues.
+As for parents, a lawyer in Marietta can provide additional information about child custody determinations and how courts usually decide such issues.

-Parents may also decide custody arrangements for themselves to a certain extent.
-Under O.C.G.A. §19-9-5, parents may use such an agreement to decide on any and all issues concerning custody of a child.
+Parents in Marietta may also decide custody arrangements for themselves to a certain extent.
+Under O.C.G.A. §19-9-5, parents may use such an agreement to decide on any and all issues concerning the custody of a child.

-The court would then incorporate the agreement’s provisions into a final custody order unless it decides the agreement is not in the best interests of the child.
+The court would then incorporate the agreement’s provisions into a final custody order, unless it decides the agreement is not in the best interests of the child.
 In such situations, however, the court must make specific written factual findings to support its judgment.
-A seasoned and knowledgeable attorney could help with establishing a child custody agreement.
+A seasoned and knowledgeable attorney can help establish a viable child-sharing agreement.

-An attorney familiar with Georgia child custody laws could review your case and provide more information about how best to proceed through it.
+An attorney familiar with Georgia child custody laws can review your case and provide more information about how to best proceed.
 Call our firm today to set up a meeting with our intake team and get started on your case.